Ceratoserolis

 Because Ceratoserolis are widespread, locally abundant and relatively large for isopods, they have often been studied and used as model organism for the Antarctic region.
 They are slow-maturing, only breed once in their life, and the eggs and young are brooded for an extended period—almost two years—in the female's marsupium.
-As typical of Antarctic isopods, there is no pelagic larval stage.
+As is typical of Antarctic isopods, there is no pelagic larval stage.

 Species

 There are four currently recognized species: